mreram/LenzMozillaExtension/README.md

 # LenzMozillaExtension
-A small search tool for lenz.ir (with kotlin and gradle DSL)
+A small search tool for lenz.ir (with kotlin and kotlin-dsl)

 https://addons.mozilla.org/fa/firefox/addon/لنز